Journal of Samuel Kiechel

 After spending the end of 1585 in Münster, Samuel Kiechel found a farmhand who claimed to know the way to Osnabrück.
 The city was his next stop on his return journey to Hamburg.
 Although the land between Münster and Hamburg was no longer as threatened by banditry as the areas around Cologne and the Rhine River, it was January.
 Temperatures had dropped, and the roads were covered with deep snow, making the journey difficult and dangerous.

 Suspicion arose about a mile outside Münster when Samuel Kiechel noticed that two men had begun to follow him.
-According to their clothing, they appeared to be a peasant and a soldier.
-They kept at a fixed distance and followed him for two hours.
+Based on their clothing, they seemed to be a peasant and a soldier.
+They kept at a steady distance and followed him for two hours.
 Kiechel urged his companion to hurry.
 Eventually, they reached a village where they decided to rest and wait, hoping their pursuers would move on.

 Map of northern Westphalia with Münster at the bottom and Lengerich and Tecklenburg Castle at the top, 1595

-Our traveller stayed overnight in Lengerich and set out again the following day.
-During the night, snow fell and covered the road, making it hard to see the path.
+Our traveller spent the night in Lengerich and set off again the next day.
+During the night, snow fell, covering the road and making it difficult to see the path.
 Soon after leaving the village, the two men lost their way and wandered through a forest for three hours before finding the road again.
-Due to these problems, Kiechel arrived in Osnabrück in the afternoon, despite it being only two miles from Lengerich.
+Because of these issues, Kiechel arrived in Osnabrück in the afternoon, even though it was only two miles from Lengerich.

 In Osnabrück

-According to Samuel Kiechel, Osnabrück was large and old.
-It was poorly fortified and looked neglected and uninviting.
-The city was the seat of a bishopric, with a small river called Hase flowing outside its walls.
-However, our traveller praised the local bread.
+According to our traveller, Osnabrück was large and ancient.
+It was poorly fortified, appearing neglected and unwelcoming.
+The city was the seat of a bishopric, with a small river, the Hase, flowing outside its walls.
+However, Kiechel praised the local bread.
 It was a light, well-baked white bread.
-Up to that point, Kiechel had only eaten rough, thick, black bread of inferior quality in the villages of Westphalia.
+Up to that point, he had only been served coarse, thick black bread of inferior quality in the villages of Westphalia.

 Osnabrück, 1572

 Kiechel remarked that he liked the local bread of Osnabrück.
-The quality of bread in early modern Germany varied a lot.
-Bread was a status symbol.
-Eating white bread was a sign of wealth.
-Its production was the most labour-intensive, as the flour had to be sieved to remove chaff and improve the texture of the dough.
+The quality of bread in early modern Germany varied considerably.
+Bread was a status symbol, and eating white bread was a sign of wealth.
+Its production was the most labour-intensive, as the flour had to be sieved to remove chaff and improve the dough’s texture.

-Dark bread, by contrast, was the staple food for most common people.
+Dark bread, by contrast, was the staple food for most ordinary people.
 It could be made from various grains, such as rye or barley.
-The flour was not as carefully processed as wheat flour for white bread.
-In times of war or famine, it was not uncommon to use acorns, peas or other available ingredients to supplement the dough.
-The rough, thick, black bread Kiechel mentioned was probably typical in the villages of Westphalia.
-With the ongoing Cologne War, its contents were presumably a mixture of whatever ingredients were available at the time.
+The flour was not processed as thoroughly as wheat flour for white bread.
+During times of war or famine, it was common to use acorns, peas or other available ingredients to supplement the dough.
+The coarse, thick black bread Kiechel mentioned was probably typical in Westphalian villages.
+With the ongoing Cologne War, its ingredients were likely a mixture of whatever was available at the time.

 A Freezing Journey